johtela/litscript/README.md

 ## What Is It?

-_LiTScript_ is a documentation generation tool that draws inspiration from [literate programming][].
-It extracts documentation from [TypeScript][] projects and produces feature-rich web sites.
-Its goal is to make creating and maintaining project documentation as effortless as possible.
+LiTScript is a tool for generating documentation from [TypeScript][] projects.
+Inspired by [literate programming][], it creates interactive websites to document your code.

 ## Documentation